 Select to view your study options…

 Problem Based Learning

-One 4.0 hours problem based learning per week and delivered via online.
+Ten 4.0 hours problem based learning per study period and delivered via blended.

-"Onshore International students: online learning and face-to-face lectures and tutorials as negotiated with the Program Coordinator"
+"Onshore International Students: online learning and face-to-face lectures and tutorials as negotiated with Program Coordinator"